-- Persons who have no recognisable legal right or claim to the land they occupy are not recorded by a census; consequently, there is no cut off date for determining eligibility for compensation and assistance for this affected group; - Persons who have no recognisable legal right or claim to the land they occupy are not entitled to compensation / assistance under national laws, including resettlement to adequate housing and livelihood restoration assistance;
+- Persons who have no recognizable legal right or claim to the land they occupy are not recorded by a census; consequently, there is no cut off date for determining eligibility for compensation and assistance for this affected group; - Persons who have no recognizable legal right or claim to the land they occupy are not entitled to compensation / assistance under national laws, including resettlement to adequate housing and livelihood restoration assistance; - In cases of economic displacement, affected people, including those with informal incomes/livelihoods, are not entitled to livelihood restoration assistance, however this can be provided in the framework of other national laws;

-1 This is usually calculated as the market value of the assets plus the transaction costs related to restoring such assets.
+$^{^{1}}$ This is usually calculated as the market value of the assets plus the transaction costs related to restoring such assets.

-- In cases of economic displacement, affected people, including those with informal incomes/livelihoods, are not entitled to livelihood restoration assistance, however this can be provided in the framework of other national laws; - Informal residential and business structures are not subject to compensation; - The Beneficiary of Expropriation can acquire the right of accessing land/property prior to payment of compensation, particularly in cases when urgent access is granted by the Real Estate Directorate; - Development of a Resettlement/Livelihood Restoration Framework and Plan, based on the results of a socio economic baseline assessment, is not requested by national legislation; consequently, there is no requirement to publicly disclose these documents; - Consultations with affected people regarding proposed compensation principles and processes are not required by national legislation; - Provision of special support to vulnerable groups is not foreseen by the Expropriation Law, however it can be provided in the framework of other national laws; - The establishment of an independent and free project grievance mechanism to address land acquisition complaints and grievances is not foreseen by national legislation; - There are no requirements for monitoring and evaluation of the resettlement / livelihood restoration process and outcomes.
+- Informal residential and business structures are not subject to compensation; - The Beneficiary of Expropriation can acquire the right of accessing land/property prior to payment of compensation, particularly in cases when urgent access is granted by the Real Estate Directorate; - Development of a Resettlement/Livelihood Restoration Framework and Plan, based on the results of a socio economic baseline assessment, is not requested by national legislation; consequently, there is no requirement to publicly disclose these documents; - Consultations with affected people regarding proposed compensation principles and processes are not required by national legislation; - Provision of special support to vulnerable groups is not foreseen by the Expropriation Law, however it can be provided in the framework of other national laws; - The establishment of an independent and free project grievance mechanism to address land acquisition complaints and grievances is not foreseen by national legislation; - There are no requirements for monitoring and evaluation of the resettlement / livelihood restoration process and outcomes.